swyxio/react.macro/README.md

-# babel plugin/macro boilerplate
+# babel plugin/macro react

-This is a boilerplate monorepo for people writing babel plugins in normal plugin form as well as [`babel-plugin-macros`][babel-plugin-macros] form.
+This is a react monorepo for people writing babel plugins in normal plugin form as well as [`babel-plugin-macros`][babel-plugin-macros] form.
 Supporting two forms of the plugin can help increase adoption for a variety of user setups, and really isn't too hard once you have the right setup.
 Which this tries to be.

 **if you spot something that could be a better practice, PLEASE open an issue or [tell me I'm wrong!](https://twitter.com/swyx)**